Vladislawv/my-rental/README.md

 ### What must be installed
 - .NET 6
-- Microsoft SQL Server database
+- Microsoft SQL Server
-  - Be sure your database exist
+  - Created database

 ### How to install and run
 1) Download/Clone the solution from repository